 Our mission from Jesus is to 'go and make disciples of all nations' (Matthew 28:18), but statistics show that the church (body of believers) is now failing miserably in America.

 The church is contentious and squabbling over unessential points of doctrine while losing disciples at an alarming rate.
 The generational gap is huge and growing.

 This site shows the many ways that Christians are making the Bible say things it doesn't really say, with the result that the Bible is losing credibility and Christians are being marginalized for blindly believing whatever they're told.

-We should be talking to family, friends, associates and neighbors enthusiastically about the things Jesus talked about.
+Christians should be talking to family, friends, associates, and neighbors enthusiastically about the things Jesus spoke about.
 Instead, church add-on doctrines have put us in positions impossible to defend.

-Without good answers, most Christians get pummeled in spiritual conversations, so most just keep quite.
+Without good answers, most Christians get pummeled in spiritual conversations, so most keep quiet.
 Sadly, most Christians are unable to articulate the gospel in a way that ordinary people can understand or desire.

 The purpose of this site is to broaden understanding of scripture to the point that a Christian becomes willing – especially in conversations with unbelievers – to explain spiritual topics with informed interpretations that are not turn-offs and conversation stoppers ... for example, to explain that not all Christians believe in the doctrine of original sin and that a person does not have to embrace it to become a Christian.